 World’s most popular actor Jeff Goldblum has an uncredited appearance as one of the Suarian student protestors.
-He’s easy to miss, and can only be spotted in one scene approx 56 minutes in where he’s in the throng of protesters being JOSTLED by police officers.
+He’s easy to miss, and can only be spotted in one scene approximately 56 minutes in where he’s in the throng of protesters being jostled by police officers.
 See for yourself!

 It’s hardly his most iconic screen outing, but I for one find it massively reassuring to know that gorgeous Jeff really was in an episode of the greatest detective show of all.

 Read about more lesser-known but high-profile Columbo guest stars right here.